adwyze/faqs/docs/creation.md

 - Go to creation → Image Templates
 - Click on “Create Template”
 - Choose from the set of base images - either from one of your recent images or from the feed.
 These just act as the base image for the template.
-When you apply a template to any product image, that product image gets replaced here in the place of the base image.
+When you apply a template to any product image (during ad creation), that product image gets replaced here in the place of the base image.
 - You can add text, change font, font size & color, add border of the image, resize image or even add one more image on top of the base image.
 - Image editor also supports dynamic texts that gets replaced with the actual value from the feed e.g: You can add a text, Get product.title for product.price and while creating a DPA ad, it automagically replaces with the right product tile and price from your feed.

+### DPA Prospecting
+If you think DPA is only for retargeting, then you are in for a pleasant surprise.
+DPA - Prospecting is a way AdWyze helps you create regular ads in bulk just by using your existing feed.
+The targeting still remains the same as the only you use for facebook targeting, whereas in the ads section.

+- Go to Creation → DPA prospecting
+- Fill out the campaign and targeting sections (as you'd fill out for normal facebook ad creation) and go to Ads section
+- In Ads section, choose the product feed and product set.
+You can also create new product set on the chosen product feed here in this section. by applying filters to the feed.
+- Once you finish choosing your product feed and product set, go ahead and fill out other details for your ad.
+- You can create upto 20 ads, can choose how many images an ad should have (If you select more than 1 image per ad, MPA carousel ad gets created) and even select which column to fetch from the feed for the base image.
+- Now in the preview, select the Image template you have already created.
+The template gets applied to all the image.
+Wait a while for the preview to get updated with the image template.

 ### Product Sets
-To create new product setgs, go to **creation → product sets → choose feed → add new set**
+Go to "Creation" and select DPA ads (either DPA retargeting or DPA prospecting).
+In the ads section, select the feed and proceed to create product sets by applying filters on the feed.

 ### Custom Audience